paulbarrera/pythonproject/README.md

-# Python Census Quiz Game
+# Python Citizenship Quiz Game

 ## Overview
 Create a quiz game parodying the US citizenship test.
 Quiz will contain questions that are most important to Americans, Pop Culture!